 Importantly, survivors emphasised the need to be patient and gain trust, allowing time for them to open up or make decisions about the future.
-By prioritising Victims Identified, we are asking everyone to know the signs of modern slavery and know how to respond.
-We are also working towards removing barriers so that victim/ survivors know where to go to ask for help and feel able to do so.
+By prioritising 'Victims identified', we are asking everyone to know the signs of modern slavery and know how to respond.
+We are also working towards removing barriers so that victims and survivors know where to go to ask for help and feel able to do so.

+What does 'Victims identified' look like?

+Know the signs

-What does 'Victims Identified' look like?
-How will we do this?
-What difference will it make?
-Know the signs: Everyone knows that modern slavery is happening here and knows the signs to look out for.
+Everyone knows that modern slavery is happening here and knows the signs to look out for.

 Embed training and workshops for staff and community groups to raise awareness of modern slavery and referral pathways.

 It will be harder for exploiters to operate undetected in our neighbourhoods.

-Victims can ask for help: The barriers stopping victims coming forward and seeking support are removed.
+Victims can ask for help

+The barriers stopping victims coming forward and seeking support are removed.
 Victims know their rights and the support available for them and feel able to ask for help.

 Focus groups with known victims to understand and remove any barriers they faced.
 Proactive welfare visits to premises with information and holistic trauma informed support available.

 More survivors will come forward and feel confident disclosing their situation knowing that there is support available to them.

-Know how to respond: Everyone knows what to do if they suspect modern slavery.
-Publish and publicise clear modern slavery referral routes and all license holders will ensure a 'Stop The Traffik' poster is on display in a prominent position where team members and the public can see it and that it is displayed in different languages as appropriate.
+Know how to respond

+Everyone knows what to do if they suspect modern slavery.

+Publish and publicise clear modern slavery referral routes and all license holders will ensure a Stop The Traffik poster is on display in a prominent position where team members and the public can see it and that it is displayed in different languages as appropriate.

 More survivors can access support and more exploiters can be brought to justice.
 This will make our communities high-risk and low-profit for exploiters.

-"We need to focus on what makes people vulnerable and how can we remove these vulnerabilities"
+The following is a quote from a local community group member: "We need to focus on what makes people vulnerable and how can we remove these vulnerabilities."